 When people ask me this question, I say that if there will be space in the new place for all the “really treasured things,” then by all means, keep them.
 But what if there won’t be enough space?

-I went through a major downsizing last year, and it was accompanied by many difficult feelings, as I explain in my book The Upside of Downsizing: Getting to Enough.
+I went through a major downsizing several years ago, and it was accompanied by many difficult feelings, as I explain in my book The Upside of Downsizing: Getting to Enough.
 Like many of the people I talk to, I had several treasured things that really hurt to let go of.

 I had several pieces of furniture that my mother had lovingly restored, and they were gorgeous.
 I had braided wool rugs that she had made, and when I looked carefully, I could see traces of skirts I had worn in high school.
 And on and on.